-6. EYFS
+6. FS2

-In Reception literacy lessons take place 5 times per week and are based on a core text, which changes on a weekly basis.
-The core text is selected to fit with the wider topic in EYFS, for example Handa's Surprise might be used to add depth to a topic on Amazing Animals.
-In Reception, this text is explored further through focus activities led by an adult.
+In FS2, children will be accessing the RWI programme daily, which exceeds the requirements of the EYFS Statutory Framework.
+Two additional literacy lessons will take place each week and are based on a core text, which changes on a bi-weekly basis.
+The core text is selected to fit with the wider topic in FS2, for example Handa's Surprise might be used to add depth to a topic on Amazing Animals.
+In FS2, this text is explored further through focus activities led by an adult.

-Across EYFS literacy knowledge and skills are also developed through the continuous provision of the environment.
+Across the FS2, literacy knowledge and skills are also developed through the continuous provision of the environment.
 The classroom has resources available to be selected by the children to support their emergent reading and writing skills.
 These vary from phonics sounds cards to mini-books.
 A well-resourced book corner highlights the importance of reading to the children, and the writing tables have activities based around the skills being taught that week.